apache/incubator-teaclave/README.md

   deployment both locally and within cloud infrastructures.
 Teaclave also provides convenient endpoint APIs, client SDKs and command line tools.
 - **Modularity**:
-  Components in Teaclave are designed in modular, and can be easily embedded in other projects.
+  Components in Teaclave are designed in modular, and some like remote attestation can be easily embedded in other projects.
+In addition, Teaclave SGX SDK can also be used separately to write standalone SGX enclaves for other purposes.

 ## Getting Started